 If you’re trying to save money, meal prepping can help you avoid expensive convenience foods and eat at home more often.

 What Foods Are Good for Meal Prepping?

 Many meal options exist, but some foods are better suited than others.
-Here are a few examples of good meal prep foods:

 - Grains: rice, quinoa, farro.